Pantry Essentials for Customizing Your Sun Basket Meals

-- Turn this week’s Mediterranean Quinoa Salad with Ras el Hanout–Roasted Vegetables into quinoa fritters with the addition of a lightly beaten egg to cooked quinoa and mashed cauliflower.
+- Turn a quinoa grain bowl into fritters by adding a lightly beaten egg to cooked quinoa and mashed cauliflower.

 - Cook up a pot of rice or quinoa and top it with the leftover taco or salad ingredients.
 Alternatively, if you have some protein and vegetables leftover from your dinner, turn that into a grain bowl.

 - Toss rice or other grains into soups and salads for some added bulk.

-- Toss beans or lentils and toasted almonds with leftover chicken lettuce cups.
+- Toss beans or lentils and toasted almonds with leftover lettuce cup ingredients.

 - Fats and proteins add texture and variety to soups, salads, and vegetarian or vegan stews.